cosweeney/cosweeney.github.io/_pages/about.md

 ## outside of academia..

-When I’m not working on research, I’m most likely spending my time exploring Tucson, playing rugby, reading about philosophy, or playing with my dog, Nova.
+When I’m not working on research, I’m most likely spending my time exploring Tucson, playing rugby, reading, or playing with my dog, Nova.